Desperately Seeking an ERM Librarian

 A big change since 2012, when Hartnett's (2014) research ends, is that more technology has moved to the cloud.
 This means is that we rely less on on-site servers, where those servers might be managed by library IT (or other IT).
 Switching from local IT infrastructure to cloud based IT infrastructure requires different types of technological skills.

 Cloud-based solutions have changed the field in other ways.
 Hosted software means the software isn't purchased but leased, and leasing involves outside vendors who must have the technological skill sets and resources to manage and provide the technology.
-So we rely, in very important ways, and are more dependent on other actors in the publishing and e-resource provider ecosystem.
+So we rely, in important ways, and are more dependent on other actors in the publishing and e-resource provider ecosystem.
 That involves a lot of trust, and it involves more negotiations between librarians and vendors, and the ability to collaborate and develop good, ethical relationships.
 The kind of work that may increase, as more software and data are hosted on the cloud, might be the kind of work that requires strong communication skills, strong negotiating skills, and knowledge of how licensing works, how copyright and contract law work, and how electronic resource collections work and inter-operate across platforms.
 However, again, this can be complicated.
 A few years ago there was an email on the SERIALST listserv by a librarian that asked whether librarians have retained powers to negotiate and sign contracts.
 The responses were mixed.
 Some librarians had the jurisdiction but many had lost it, per the email responses.
 Even under this scenario, technological understanding is necessary in order to negotiate the best deal for a library's stakeholders and to acquire the best and most seamless product needed by library users.

 Even though IT continues to be outsourced, this doesn't mean that we become lax in our understanding of how the technology works, just as we can't become lax in how librarianship works even though librarians answer fewer reference questions than they did in previous years (i.e., you still need to know how to respond systematically and thoroughly to research and reference questions).
 What I mean is that, in order to communicate this topic well, to negotiate well, and to sign licenses that are beneficial to our communities, it helps to understand and be adept at the tech so that we are not bamboozled in those negotiations.
 Also, if something goes wrong, e.g., with the link resolver technology, we have to learn how to identify the problem; that is, whether the technological issue is the link resolver technology and not something else, like the OPAC technology.